ppizarror/pygame-menu/README.md

     pygameMenu.TextMenu(surface, window_width, window_height, font, title, *args) # -> TextMenu object
     ```

-    This class inherits from Menu, so the parameters are the same, except the following extra parameters:
+    This class inherits from Menu, so the parameters are the same, except for the following extra parameters:

     | Param | Description | Type | Default |
     | :--: | :-- | :--: | :--: |